mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 1. Recognizing revenue when earned, regardless of when payment is received.
 2. Expenses should be matched with revenues they helped to generate in the same period, even if payment occurs later.

 ---
+Therefore it is important to when companies can recognize revenues
+ - in 2018, the FASB (ASC 606) and IFRS (IFRS 15) converged into a standard for revenue recognition.
+ - The standard is based on the principle that revenue is recognized when the risk and rewards of the goods or services are transferred to the customer.

+---
+5 steps revenue recognition model:

+1. Identify the contract with the customer.
+   - clear allocation of rights, obligations and payment terms.
+2. Identify the performance obligations in the contract.
+   - distinct goods or services.
+3. Determine the transaction price.
+   - Long-term contracts: expected value or most likely amount.
+   - vs. One-off contracts: fixed amount.
+   - Only if the payment is highly likely to materialize, can the company recognize revenue.
+4. Allocate the transaction price to the performance obligations in the contract.
+   - Proportional to the stand-alone selling price of each performance obligation.
+   - Upfront fees: activation fee, joining fee.
+5. Recognize revenue when (or as) the entity satisfies a performance obligation.
+   - Over time vs at a point in time.
+   - Customer controls the good or already used the service.

+---
 Example: